FAQs for Ed.D. in Educational Leadership Students

 The Executive Ed.D. program is 60 credits.
 You must have completed a master’s in a related-field before finishing the Ed.D. program.
 If you complete the Ed.S., superintendent licensure, or Kelley MS, you will need to complete additional credits.

-Due to public health considerations related to COVID-19, faculty have pivoted instruction to use distance learning facilitated via Zoom.
 Typically, courses meet on the IU Bloomington Campus three weekends each semester and on-line between the face-to-face meetings.
 Students schedule two courses each semester.
 The weekend schedule allows students to meet for two classes on Saturday and Sunday.
-Saturday classes are held from 10:00-2:00 and 2:30-6:30.
-On Sunday, classes are held from 8:00-12:00 and 12:30-4:30.
+Saturday classes are typically held from 10:00-2:00 and 2:30-6:30.
+On Sunday, classes are typically held from 8:00-12:00 and 12:30-4:30.
 The program was set up this way in order to be accessible to students all over the state.
 If traveling from out of town, students generally stay in area hotels.

 Due to the Ed.D. program delivery, course format, and schedule, attendance is essential during the face-to-face classes that occur three weekends per semester.
 As a result, class absences are reflected in a student’s course grade.
 Students are required to attend all classes, participate in discussions, and read the assigned material prior to each class.
 Regardless of the reason (illness, funeral, family or personal emergency), students will be deducted up to 5% of the course grade for every missed face-to-face class.
 If a student must relocate during the duration of the program, s/he may need to exit the program unless s/he is able to attend the face-to-face classes.
 If there is inclement weather predicted for a face-to-face class, the professor will notify students of alternative class plans.